What are your office hours?

 How do I apply for housing?

-Complete the online housing application and pay the one-time $250 housing deposit.
+Pay the one-time $250 housing deposit and complete the online housing application.
 There are 3 types of housing applications/contracts – academic year, spring only and summer.
-Applications are located in RU Access.
+To start your application visit the visit the Housing Portal.

 Applying For Housing

 How do I pay my housing deposit?

-Follow the steps below to make your $250 housing deposit.
-Housing deposits can be paid through RU Access or the cashier in Office of the Bursar located on 1M of the Wabash Building.
+The $250.00 Housing deposit can be paid online through the Housing Portal or at the cashier’s window in Office of the Bursar located on 1M of the Wabash Building.